linuxfandudeguy/lostwave-wiki/songs/foxes-in-boxes.md

 On **May 27, 2023**, an ASCAP repertory listing for the song was found, which showed the song as being credited to **Lamya**.
 The song's style and vocal qualities were confirmed to match Lamya's sound.
 A cross-check revealed that the song was from 2004, and Lamya's MySpace account also listed the song, though it was about 30 seconds shorter on the platform.
 The ASCAP listing showed two versions of the song.

-Unfortunately, **Lamya** passed away on January 8, 2009, leaving no direct way to confirm that the song was hers.
+Unfortunately, **Lamya** passed away on January 8, 2009, with no direct way to confirm that the song was hers.
 The only potential way to fully confirm this is by contacting **Carrington Daren Micheal**, the songwriter credited with the song.

+The song would be solved on **06/19/2024** by a unknown discord user, Lijones29 and Carrington Daren Micheal, the songwriter.

 ## Lyrics